 Rules Meeting Power Point: The rules meeting power point can be found on the IHSA Boys and Girls golf web site.
-It can be used as an educational tool for your players or assistant coaches.
+In accordance with the IHSA By-law 2.120, all head coaches are required to view the online rules meeting PowerPoint.
+The presentation can also be used as an educational tool for your players or assistant coaches.
 It will be available all season following the rules meetings.